Hum Kaun Hai?

-Plot summary
+Plot

-After the mysterious disappearance of her maid, butler, and gardener, Mrs. Sandra Williams, the wife of Major Frank, who lives in a palatial house with two children, Sara and David, writes a letter to the local employment agency to get replacements.
-Martha Pinto, Edgar And Maria (a mute woman) apply for these vacancies.
-Sandra hires them and also lets know that her children's eyes suffer from a condition that could cause them to be damaged by sunlight, hence the curtains are to be drawn at all times.
+After the mysterious disappearance of her maid, butler, and gardener, Mrs. Sandra Williams, the wife of Major Frank, who lives in a palatial house with their two children, Sara and David, writes a letter to the local employment agency to get replacements.
+Martha Pinto, Edgar and Maria (a mute woman) apply for these vacancies.
+Sandra hires them and also lets them know that her children's eyes suffer from a condition that could cause them to be damaged by sunlight, hence the curtains are to be drawn at all times.
 Also she gets migraines by any loud noise, hence everyone must remain quiet, there is no electricity and all work must be done during the daytime, and the entire house is candle-lit.
 The staff gets busy with their work, and it is then Sara tells her mom that she has noticed other people in the house that are visible to her only, and she draws the picture of a male, a female (his wife), their son, Vicky, and an elder woman with magical powers.
 Sandra disbelieves her, but when she starts feeling someone's presence in her house, as well as hearing noises, she decides to investigate.
 She finds out that the letter she had sent to the employment agency is still lying in the mailbox.
 She must now find out how Martha, Edgar and Maria came to know of the vacancies, and of the presence of an album with dead people's photos.
 Watch as events beyond her control unfold, leading her, Sara and David face to face with the other unseen people in this household.